Tesco: Financial performance

 All figures below are for the Tesco financial years, which run for 52- or 53-week periods to late February.

 Despite being in a recession, Tesco made record profits for a British retailer in the year to February 2010, during which its underlying pre-tax profits increased by 10.1% to £3.4 billion.
 Tesco then planned to create 16,000 new jobs, 9,000 in the UK.
 In 2011 the retailer reported its poorest six-monthly UK sales figures for 20 years, attributed to consumers' reduced non-food spending and a growth in budget rivals.

 By 2014, Tesco appeared to have lost some of its appeal to customers.
 The share price lost 49 per cent of its value up to October as it struggled to fend off competition from rivals Aldi and Lidl.
 In October 2014, Tesco suspended 8 executives following its announcement the previous month that it had previously overstated its profits by £250 million.
 The misreporting resulted in almost £2.2 billion being wiped off the value of the company's stock market value.
 The suspended executives included former commercial director Kevin Grace and UK managing director Chris Bush.
 The profit overstatement was subsequently revised upwards to £263 million following an investigation by the accountancy firm Deloitte, and it was clarified that the inflated profit figure was the result of Tesco bringing forward rebates from suppliers.
 The Serious Fraud Office (SFO) confirmed on 29 October 2014 that it was carrying out a criminal investigation into the accounting irregularities but declined to give further details.
 As a result, Tesco agreed to pay a fine and compensation.
 Three executives charged with fraud and false accounting in connection with the misreporting were cleared of the charges in 2018–2019.

 Market share

-According to Kantar Worldpanel, Tesco's share of the UK groceries market in the 12 weeks to 18 March 2012 was 30.2%, down from 30.6% in the 12 weeks to 18 March 2011.
+According to Kantar Worldpanel, Tesco's share of the UK groceries market in the 12 weeks to 26 January 2025 was 28.5%, up from 27.8% in the 12 weeks to 28 January 2024.

 In terms of the wider UK retail market, Tesco sales account for around one pound in every ten spent in British shops.
 In 2007 it was reported that its share was even larger, with one pound in every seven spent going to Tesco.
 In 2006, Inverness was branded as "Tescotown", because well over 50p in every £1 spent on food is believed to be spent in its three Tesco shops.
 By 2014 competition from other retailers led to a fall in Tesco's market share to 28.7%; this was the lowest level in a decade.